-Compact-fit (CF) [7] is an explicit, dynamic memory management system.
-CF partitions memory into virtual pages of equal size by maintaining a list of free pages and a segregated list of finitely many so-called size-classes where each size-class is a doubly-linked list of used pages that are further partitioned into virtual, so-called page-blocks of equal and unique size.
-A memory object is allocated as contiguous piece of memory in a free page-block of the size-class with the smallest page-block size that still fits the object.
+1.1.
+Compact-fit.
+Compact-fit partitions memory into virtual pages of equal size by maintaining a list of free pages and a segregated list of finitely many so-called size-classes where each size-class is a doubly-linked list of used pages that are further partitioned into virtual, so-called page-blocks of equal and unique size.
+A memory object is allocated as contiguous block of memory in a free page-block of the size-class with the smallest page-block size that still fits the object.
 Memory allocation, deallocation, and access takes constant time (unless compaction is necessary when deallocating, which takes linear time in the size of the deallocated object).
 Allocation of memory objects larger than the page size is not part of CF itself but may be done on top of CF by array, tree-, or list-based data structures that combine sufficiently many pages to accommodate large objects resulting in allocation and deallocation times that are linear and memory access times that are constant, logarithmic, or linear, respectively, in the size of the objects.
 However, we do not consider large-object management here.